 It was not possible to develop this option without delaying the re-opening of the fund, which we are keen to do as soon as possible so that more disabled people can receive ILF support from April.
 However, this is something we and the Co-Production Working Group are committed to.
 We hope to work with disabled people and their representatives over the coming year with the aim of facilitating direct applications.

 There is no deadline for applying.
-Once the fund is re-opened, applications can be submitted at any time, as we expect the fund to remain open in future years.
+Applications can be submitted at any time, as we expect the fund to remain open in future years.

 Applications will be open to people aged 16 and over with no upper age limit.